dimitarg/bb-webhook/README.md

 ## Goals

-- Minimal: The code only spins up a http port to listen to + parse bitbucket webhook events, and pipe them to an os command.
+- Minimal: The code only spins up a http port to listen to + parse bitbucket webhook events, and sends those events to an os command.
-- Auditable: The non-test code in this repo is small enought that it is feasible to audit it, if you can read functional Scala
+- Auditable: The non-test code in this repo is small enough that it is feasible to audit it, provided you are able to read functional Scala

 ## Non-goals